TN 140 (05-26)

 2. b.

-• The recipient has not refunded the overpayment; and
+• the overpaid individual has not refunded the overpayment;

 1. a.

-Any underpayment due an individual is used to reduce (i.e., recover) any outstanding overpayment of the individual provided the individual has received an initial overpayment notice (see SI 02201.015, SM 01311.170).
+Once an overpayment has been assessed, we use any underpayment due an individual to reduce (i.e., recover) any outstanding overpayment owed by that individual if we have issued an initial overpayment notice to the individual, refer to SI 02201.015, SM 01311.170.

 2. b.